AI-REDGIO-5-0/AI-REDGIO-5.0-DF-Network-Virtual-Assets-AAS/README.md

 __Asset Administration Shell Develpoment Tool__

-There are several tools to develop AAS packages, the [Eclipse AASX Package Explorer™](https://github.com/eclipse-aaspe/package-explorer) seems to be more user-freindly providing a graphical user interface for developing version 3 AAS packages (AAS V3) while for developing or viewing version 2 of AAS packages (AAS V2), [AASX Package Explorer](https://github.com/eclipse-aaspe/package-explorer/tree/V2)can be used.
+There are several tools to develop AAS packages, the [Eclipse AASX Package Explorer™](https://github.com/eclipse-aaspe/package-explorer) seems to be more user-freindly providing a graphical user interface for developing version 3 AAS packages (AAS V3) while for developing or viewing version 2 of AAS packages (AAS V2), [AASX Package Explorer](https://github.com/eclipse-aaspe/package-explorer/tree/V2) can be used.